Neetu-Sahu/BPIS-Bharat-Policy-Intelligence-System-/README.md

 ## 📜 License

-This project is developed for educational and research purposes.
+This project is developed for educational purposes only.

 ---